Health and Social Care

 GCSE health and social care students study three units over the course of two or three years.

-This qualification is modular and is split into three units.
-One is an externally assessed examination and the other two are internally assessed.
+This qualification is modular and is split into three components:

 Key Stage 5